Milk - Breastfeeding

 Author: TLN

 From the moment we find out we’re pregnant, we start to prepare… for everything.
-But one thing we often neglect – which happens to be one of the most important things to consider for after Baby’s born – is breastfeeding!
+But one thing we often neglect — which happens to be one of the most important things to consider after a baby is born — is breastfeeding!
 How you plan to feed you new bundle of joy is a biggie, and can be pretty daunting.
+That’s why we’ve enlisted our resident International Board Certified Lactation Consultant (IBCLC) and mother of five to help you with your prenatal breastfeeding preparation.
+Take it away, Katie McGee, RN, IBCLC!

+When you do this, you’ll gain a firm understanding of the many normal changes you’ll experience throughout your lactation journey.
 Breastfeeding on day one during the colostrum phase with tiny volumes is very different from breastfeeding on day 10 when you’ll likely have ounces of milk at each feeding.
 On day one and day 10 you’ll likely need much fussing with positioning and support for both you and the baby.
 Neither of these are like nursing a 6 or 8 month old who barely requires you to sit down or unbutton your shirt before nursing.

 When you are registering, don’t forget to add a really helpful breastfeeding book to your wish lists.
 You’ll enjoy The Womanly Art of Breastfeeding (LLL manual) or The Breastfeeding Book (Sears).
 Take it from me, you’ll appreciate a great reference much more than another swaddler or wipe warmer.